azagniotov/stubby4j/README.md

 Assuming a match has been made against the given `request` object, data from `response` is used to build the stubbed response back to the client.

 * Can be a single response or a sequence of responses.
-* When sequenced responses configured, on each incoming request to the same URI, a subsequent response in the list will be sent to the client.
+* When sequenced responses is configured, on each incoming request to the same URI, a subsequent response in the list will be sent to the client.
 The sequenced responses play in a cycle (loop).
 In other words: after the response sequence plays through, the cycle restarts on the next incoming request.

 ```yaml
 -  request: